Chief of Embhuleni

 The Chief of Embhuleni (also Inkosi of Embhuleni) is the traditional leader of Embhuleni, an eSwatini royal village situated in Badplaas, Mpumalanga, South Africa.
 The Chief presides over the Embhuleni Traditional Council, which represents the community in the South African House of Traditional Leaders.
 The current Chief of Embhuleni is Prince Cambridge Makhosonke Dlamini, who ascended to the position in December 1988.

 History

-The village of Embhuleni dates back to c.1842, when it was established by King Mswati II as a military post to protect eSwatini's land from potential invasions by the Bapedi.
+The royal village of Embhuleni dates back to c.1842, when it was established by King Mswati II as a military post to protect Eswatini's land from potential invasions by the Bapedi.
 The first royal residence was constructed at the foot of Mkhingoma Mountain in Tjakastad.
 Mswati II assigned governance of the region to one of his wives, Queen Nandzi "LaMagadlela" Khumalo, the daughter of a Zulu chief, Magadlela Khumalo of the Mkhondo area.

 Over time, the Embhuleni royal residence was relocated multiple times around Dlomodlomo before settling in its present-day location in Badplaas.
 The final relocation was influenced by colonial disruptions, which saw traditional Swazi land divided into Boer-owned farms.